 Advance America CEO Ken Compton was delighted with the result, saying that committee members “have shown a willingness to explore reasonable reform and Advance America is committed to working toward our shared goals on this matter.”

 However Sarah Mattson, a New Hampshire Legal Assistance attorney who has been leading a campaign to cap interest rates, was disappointed with the committee action.

 Mattson said that she didn’t think the committee – which has long been hostile to an interest rate cap – would recommend passage, but she had hoped for “an up or down vote so we could have gotten this issue to the floor,” even if the committee recommended killing it.

-Citing a four-hour public hearing earlier in the month, she said, “this has been one of the hottest topics in the Legislature this year.
+Citing a four-hour public hearing last week, she said, “this has been one of the hottest topics in the Legislature this year.
 It deserves a vote on the floor.”

 Other customers wrote or called committee members, who said they did not hear directly from alleged victims of the industry.

 They also cited testimony from Bank Commissioner Peter Hildreth, a supporter of the bill who testified that there have been no formal complaints from customers, only incredulous inquiries from their family members that such high interest rates were legal in the state.
 At the end, only four committee members voted against retaining the bill, and one did so because he wanted to kill it.

 The committee’s chair, Tara Reardon – whose father-in-law lobbies for an industry trade organization and whose husband was on Advance America’s payroll last year — did not participate in the debate or vote on the matter. – BOB SANDERS